ilSommo/rate-severity-of-toxic-comments/README.md

 The download resources script will download the best trained models.

-The following command will train again the model using the <b>config/default.json</b> configuration depending on the "run-mode" (recurrent, pretrained, debug)
+The following command will train again the model using the <b>config/default.json</b> configuration depending on the "run-mode" (recurrent, transformer, debug)

 ```console
 $ python train.py